daneengman/FeeshMonitor/README.md

 # FeeshMonitor
-We would like to be able to test the temperature, ph, and co2 levels of an aquarium remotely.
-We would like to be able to control the temperature and CO2 levels.
-We will use a Raspberry Pi and i2c communication to display these parameters to a display.
-We will use Python programming language for coding.
+The goal for our project was to be able to test the temperature, ph, and co2 levels of an aquarium remotely as well as to adjust the temperature level remotely.
+We used a Raspberry Pi and GPIO pins/I2C communication to display these parameters to a display.
+In order to collect analog input and to produce analog signals, we will use serial communication between an Arduino and the Raspberry Pi.
+We used Python programming language to code the Raspberry Pi.